zhantewei2/angular-aot-webpack/README.md

 './dist' is your directory of angular2 project that the defualt file is index.html.

-Or suche use:
+And suche use:
 -----
     app.use(mount('/router',angularProxy('./dist')));

-notice:index.html :
+notice:index.html:
-    base href='/router/' ;
+        app.